 The origin of the Red Dao is uncertain.
 It has been surmised that they arrived not long before the H’mong during the 18th Century.

-The Red Dao spoken language belongs to the H’mong – Dao language family.
+The spoken language of the Red Dao belongs to the H’mong – Dao language family.
 Their writing is based on Chinese characters adjusted to accommodate their own spelling.

 Dao religion has elements of Confucianism, Buddhism and Taoism.
 They worship the ancestors of the family together with the legendary holy man Ban Vuong, who is considered the earliest ancestor of the Dao people.

 Red Dao women usually wear a long blouse over trousers.
 Their clothes are colorfully embroidered with designs that appear on both sides of the material.
 The men typically wear a short shirt with long trousers, and a head-scarf.
 Both men and women have a square piece of fabric on the back of their shirts which represents that they are children of God.
 They wear similar hairstyles – long on top, with the rest smoothly shaved.
 Many women shave their eyebrows as well.
 Women also wear a distinctive red triangular shaped turban decorated with silver coins and red tassels.

 The Dao ritual to select land for a new house is very important.
 At night, the household digs a bowl sized hole and fill it with rice grains that represent people, cows, buffaloes, money and property.
 The family will know where to build the house based on the dreams that follow during the night.
 In the morning, the family inspects the hole to see if the rice remains – if not, the house will be built elsewhere.

 The Red Dao men play a dominant role in the family, community and the economy.
 They also play a major role in ceremonies such as marriages, funerals, and building new houses.
 The Dao people have many different family names.
 Each lineage has its own system of different middle names to distinguish people of different generations.